greshx/SEC260-Labs/README.md

-Welcome to my SYS265-Tech-Journals wiki!
+Welcome to my SEC260-Labs wiki!

-This repository covers my tech Journals created for my SYS265 course at Champlain college.
+This repository covers the labs completed for my SEC260 course at Champlain college.